theWiza2341/Wizascript/README.md

 - **Custom Tracker builder** — lets a player create their own named counter (optionally with a card sprite), and save it as a reusable preset.
 - Widgets support drag-to-reposition (position is remembered), favoriting, and optionally retaining an unclosed widget between matches — all via settings under the Deck Tracker category.

+### Notepad
+A small freeform drawing canvas, entirely disconnected from match data — click-and-drag drawing with pen and eraser tools, an adjustable brush size, an HSL color wheel for both pen and paper colors, and a row of your 4-5 most recently used pen colors for quickly switching back and forth.
+The notepad's name is editable in place and doubles as the filename when saving a doodle as a PNG.
+Position, drawing, colors, and name all persist between sessions.
+Lives under Misc settings behind an "Enable Notepad Overlay" toggle (off by default), and currently has no page restriction — available anywhere on undercards.net.

 ### bot/
 A small Node.js bot that scrapes deck codes and metadata from a Discord server and writes them to `bot/decks.json`, which True Hub Bridge reads.
 Runs both as a one-off full sync (`bot.js`) and an incremental sync (`new-only-sync.js`), automated via GitHub Actions.